Dreaming of heading off on a Perth to Broome road trip – one of the most amazing road trips in the whole of Australia?

 Where to stay overnight: Stay overnight at Cheela Plains, on the way from Exmouth to Karinjini National Park.

-You can stay at Tom Price, which is very to Karinjini National Park (an hour further drive than Cheela Plains).
-Accommodation options are limited at Tom Price however, so be sure to book accomodation beforehand.
+You can stay at Tom Price, which is very close to Karinjini National Park (an hour further drive from Cheela Plains).
+Accommodation options are limited at Tom Price, however, so be sure to book accommodation beforehand.

 PERTH TO BROOME ROAD TRIP ITINERARY